Seeing the hunt through a feral cat’s eyes: why mammals are most at risk

 Different prey, different hunts

-The footage showed that cats do not hunt all prey in the same way.
+The footage showed that cats do not hunt all prey in the same way, adjusting their strategy depending on the target.

 Reptile hunts were shorter and less consistent.
-Cats only stalked in about a third of hunts and often bit reptiles through the abdomen rather than the neck.
+Cats stalked reptiles in about a third of hunts, and often bit reptiles through the abdomen rather than the neck.

 Insects were different again.
 Once detected, they were easy to catch.
 Cats rarely stalked or pounced on insects, and they were always killed and eaten on the spot.
-This suggests insects are easy to catch once detected, but are only hunted at very short distances and are likely a secondary prey compared to mammals.
+This suggests insects are easy to catch once detected, but are only hunted at very short distances, and likely play a secondary role in the cats' diet compared to mammals.

 Despite these differences, most kills were over in seconds.

-Cats rarely chase prey over long distances.
+Cats rarely chased prey over long distances.
 The success of their hunting strategy depends on detecting prey early, and for mammals, they are exceptionally good at doing so.

 Mammals are detected from further away

-The most important difference wasn’t in how cats kill, it was in how they detect their prey.
+The most important difference found during the study wasn’t in how cats kill, it was in how they detect their prey.

 Over the course of a night, this means cats are likely encountering and initiating hunts on many more mammals than reptiles.
 Detection distance also increased with body size, meaning larger mammals could be spotted from even further away.

-This helps explain why Australian mammals, particularly those between 35 grams and 5.5 kilograms have been disproportionately impacted by feral cats.
+These findings help explain why Australian mammals, particularly those weighing between 35 grams and 5.5 kilograms have been disproportionately impacted by feral cats.

-Small mammals are typically more mobile than reptiles.
-They produce more sound and movement.
-Many rodents emit ultrasonic vocalisations.
-Their higher metabolism means more activity, and more cues for a stalking predator.
+Small mammals are typically more mobile than reptiles, and produce more sound and movement.
+Many rodents emit ultrasonic vocalisation, and their higher metabolic rates means a greater level of activity that may create mores sensory cues for a stalking predator.

 Mammals also provide more energy per gram than reptiles, potentially making them more “profitable” prey.
-Cats may be willing to initiate a hunt from further away if the reward is higher.
+Cats may be willing to initiate a hunt from further away if the reward is higher, further tipping the balance against native mammals.

 What this means for managing feral cats and protecting threatened species

-Australia has the worst mammal extinction record in the world and feral cats are a major driver.
-This research helps explain the mechanism behind that impact.
-It shows that cats are not just opportunistic predators, they are particularly effective at detecting and targeting mammals.
+Australia has the worst mammal extinction record in the world and feral cats are a major driver of this loss.
+This research helps explain why.
+It shows that cats are not simply opportunistic predators, they are particularly effective at detecting and targeting mammals.

-Understanding how cats hunt helps us better predict which species are most vulnerable and strengthens the case for effective feral predator management.
+By uncovering how cats hunt, this work allows us to better predict which species are most imperilled and strengthens the case for effective, evidence-based feral predator management.

-You can support predator control, threatened species recovery and the research that guides it.
+You can play a role in that effort by supporting predator control, threatened species recovery and the research that makes effective conservation possible.